-- What Network Port is used to administer the firewalls from outside the network?
+- Which Network Port is used to administer the firewalls from outside the network?

 - Is this different from the manufacturer’s default Network Port?

-- Are time restrictions applied to when firewalls can be administered from outside the network?
+- Are time restrictions applied to control administration of firewall changes from outside the network?

 - When accessing the firewall to manage the configuration, is the connection made using HTTP or HTTPS?